PKing70/LIMEaid/docs/FunctionalSpec.md

 ### Background

 Machine Learning models are proliferating throughout business, science, and government while becoming more complex than ever before.
 One of the problems data scientists and users of Machine Learning (ML) face is _interpretability_; how can people explain and comprehend a decision made by complex ML models too complex to be understood in human terms?
 Interpretability can be critical to those implementing ML models, who need to determine why and how classifiers are working in order to evaluate whether they are effective or flawed.
-"Customers" of applied ML models, such as an applicants denied loans, or travelers flagged as security risks, should be given reasonable explanations of the decisions made by otherwise opaque systems.
+"Customers" of applied ML models, such as an applicant's denied loans, or travelers flagged as security risks, should be given reasonable explanations of the decisions made by otherwise opaque systems.

 LIME (Local Interpretable Model-Agnostic Explanations) can be used to provide explanations of specific decisions made by "black box" ML models, and thus alleviate such concerns.
 With a LIME tool, scientists can identify how a specific output variable (decision) was reached given an instance of input variables, at least a set scoped to be _local_ to a specific output.
 LIME then is used to produce a simpler-to-explain model, typically linear, in the immediate vicinity of that output (for example, a linear regression line with only a few, most-relevant coefficients rather than many.)
 Easy to plot and discuss communication can then be produced to "break down" a complex model into _interpretable explanations_.
 Finally, to count as LIME, the tool really works to produce these explanations regardless of original, complex ML model type, so that only variations of input data local to a specific output variable are needed to work, whether the opaque model itself uses random forests, support vector machines (SVM), and neural networks, or more in an ensemble.
 Thus, _model-agnostic_.